Official! The 16 lowest-scoring forwards in Premier League history

 Games: 118 • Goals: 10 • Goals per 90 mins: 0.13

-Rosenthal was a pretty shrewd signing by Kenny Dalglish and Liverpool.
-He scored a perfect hat-trick on his first start for the club, and seven in his first eight games at the back end of the club’s title-winning 1989/90 season.
+Crossbar-botherer Rosenthal joined Kenny Dalglish's Liverpool towards the back end of their title-winning 1989/90 season and appeared to be money well spent when he notched a perfect hat-trick on his debut and contributed seven goals in his first eight appearances.

-The Israeli was a serviceable utility attacker during his three years at Tottenham, too.
-He even scored the Second Division’s goal of the season in 1997/98, helping Watford romp to the title.
-But you don’t remember any of that, do you?
+It was all downhill from there in terms of goals for the former Standard Liege and Maccabi Haifa man, who spent three years at Spurs before helping Watford win promotion back to the big time, even scoring the Second Division goal of the season in 1997/98.
+But you don't remember any of that, do you?
 You just remember that miss against Aston Villa.
 Life can be cruel.

 8. Carl Leaburn (Wimbledon)